secdev/scapy/doc/scapy/introduction.rst

 In fact, it's like building a new tool each time, but instead of dealing with a hundred line C program, you only write 2 lines of Scapy.

 After a probe (scan, traceroute, etc.) Scapy always gives you the full decoded packets from the probe, before any interpretation.
-That means that you can probe once and interpret many times, ask for a traceroute and look at the padding for instance.
+That means that you can probe once and interpret many times.
+Ask for a traceroute and look at the padding for instance.

 Fast packet design
 ------------------